bharling/django-gevent-socketio/README.rst

 compatible with the latest version of django, and not using the bootstrap pattern, opting instead for the traditional django application format.

-Most of this code is ripped wholesale from `socket.io<http://socket.io/>`_ and `gevent-socketio<https://github.com/abourget/gevent-socketio/`_, just packaged together by me.
+Most of this code is ripped wholesale from `socket.io_ and `gevent-socketio_, just packaged together by me.